Starting up: consider your exit strategy

 • Accounting procedures - good accounts will give potential buyers and investors more confidence in your business and make completing the sales process easier.

-• Employee/customer/supplier contracts - clear, simple contracts for all business relationships can help avoid disputes, clarify responsibilities and make it easy for potential buyers to see what they would be taking on.
+• Employee/customer/supplier contracts - clear, simple contracts for all business relationships can help avoid disputes, clarify responsibilities, and make it easy for potential buyers to see what they would be taking on.

-4. Exit option: family succession
+4. Family succession

 Passing or selling your business to a family member allows you to maintain an involvement in the business and pass the assets to your heirs.

 A third party such as a non-executive director or business adviser can help you ensure emotions don't cloud your thinking and that your thinking is unbiased and logical.
+They can help you to answer key questions:

 • Will it provide you with a financially secure future, or should you be considering other exit options to maximise your future income?